AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 <img src="http://latex2png.com/output//latex_ed7fb59f47c8e34ec2af7bb5af2ec981.png" width="100">
 </p>

-Remember that the flow rate that you are reading is the total flow rate going through the pump.
+Remember that you only know the flow rate at two locations and make sure you are using the correct one!
+Think of how you can isolate each pipe and get the right flow rate.

-Think how you can isolate each pipe and get the right flow rate.
-Please note that the flow meter is not sensitive enough to measure the flow rate for the small pipe.
-Therefore, by having the expression for the laminar flow, you can calculate the flow rate/velocity for each pressure drop reading.
-In that sense, you will need to provide a relation between the input to the pump and the velocity in the small pipe.

-In this experiment, the quality of the data contributes to your grade so make sure you take enough data points and also make sure you’re waiting enough time for the setup to stabilize when you change the flow rate.
+In this experiment, the quality of the data contributes to your grade so make sure you take enough data points and also make sure you’re waiting enough time for the setup to stabilize when you change the flow rate (this may take upwards of 40 seconds).

 #Extra Credit
 -  Think of alternative ways by which you can estimate the flow rate in the small pipe and try to implement them in order to verify the relation for laminar flow.

 -  Try to construct the Moody diagram by starting with a high Re and going to low Re (without stopping the pump) and then going from low Re to high Re.
 To get the extra-credit, you will have to present both measurements, discuss the difference (if observed) and explain when this difference is expected to be significant.

 -  Successfully reduce drag in a novel, meaningful and verifiable way.
-If you succeed, please see let your TA know so they can help you write the journal article.
+If you succeed, please see let your TA know so they can help you write a journal article.

 #Guidelines for the report
 Your report is expected to include: